Hacking-Lab/alpine-nginx-php/README.md

 # Alpine NGINX-PHP7 Web Server
 ## Introduction
-This is the alpine nginx+php7 web server image of the Hacking-Lab CTF system
+This is the template alpine nginx+php7 web server image of the Hacking-Lab CTF system

 ## Base
 * hackinglab/alpine-base:latest